 We process your personal data in order to assert our rights and to enforce our legal claims.
 We also process your personal data in order to defend ourselves against legal claims.
 Finally, we process your personal data to the extent necessary to defend against or prosecute criminal offenses.

 For this purpose, we process your personal data for the protection of our legitimate interests in accordance with Art.
 6 para.
-1 lit. f GDPR, insofar as we assert legal claims or defend ourselves in the event of legal disputes, or prevent or clarify criminal offenses.
+1 lit. f GDPR, insofar as we assert legal claims or defend ourselves in the event of legal disputes, prevent, clarify criminal offenses.

 3.3.10 Sale of the company, mergers, etc.

 We may process your personal data in order to process a (partial) sale of a company or a merger (or similar transactions such as takeover within the framework of liquidation, insolvency, dissolution, etc.) with another company.
 In the event that another company acquires or intends to acquire the assets/capital, which may also include your personal data, from us or we carry out or strive to carry out a merger with another company, we may have to grant access to your personal data stored with us or transfer it for the purpose of reviewing and carrying out the sale/merger of the company (e.g., to determine the company value, business risks, etc.).

 We process your personal data for this purpose in order to safeguard our legitimate interests in accordance with Art.
 6 para.
 1 lit. f GDPR to be able to plan and carry out a planned company sale or a planned merger.

 4. Categories of recipients

 Within WebID, only those entities that require access to fulfill our contractual and legal obligations shall receive access to the data.